Creeping Fig (Ficus pumila) Indoor Care; Watering, Light, Fertilizer, Soil, Problems

 Will Ficus pumila grow from cuttings?

-Ficus pumila (Creeping Fig) can be propagated from stem cuttings, by air layering or plant division at the beginning of the growing season (spring or early summer) when the plant is actively growing to hasten establishment.
+Creeping Fig is propagated from stem cuttings, by air layering or by plant division.
+The best time to propagate is at the beginning of the growing season (spring or early summer) when the plant is actively growing to hasten establishment.
+Learn how to propagate Ficus pumila (Creeping Fig).

 Creeping Fig, Ficus pumila